Country(ies): Jordan

 None

-You have free time in Amman today until we collect you from your hotel and transport you to the airport for your departure.
-If your flight is later in the day, additional sightseeing tours are available, such as a visit to the Baptism Site at Bethany on the Jordan River.
-This tour also aligns well with various tours to Egypt and Israel; feel free to reach out for suggestions and assistance with connecting journeys.
+Your time is free in Amman today until we pick you up from your hotel and transfer you to the airport for your departure.
+Further sightseeing tours are available today if you have a late afternoon or evening flight, including a trip to the Baptism Site at Bethany on the Jordan River.
+This tour also connects well with several of our Egypt and Israel tours; please contact us for ideas and help with connections.

 OVERNIGHT: